projectshift/shift-media/README.md

   * The app puts resize back to the bucket and redirects back to original url requested
   * On subsequent requests the resize will already be in the bucket and will be served from there

-To configure this workflow you must enable static website hosting in bucket properties editor and apply the following routing rules:
+To configure this workflow you must enable static website hosting in bucket properties editor and apply the routing below.
+It is important to set redirect code to 302 so the browsers don't cache that redirect which can cause an infinite loop:

 ```xml
 <RoutingRules>